divs1210/iffy/README.md

 # iffy

-WIP!
-An experimental Clojure lib to make writing Java classes in Clojure easier.
+A Java-compatible Object System in Clojure

 ## Usage